NotJolyne1/Among-Us-3D-AirlockFriends/README.md

 # Shadow's Among Us VR Hacks
-The best public Among Us 3D / Among Us VR mod menu, this menu is safe and open sourced, created by Shadoww.py on Discord or Jolyne in game.
+The best public Among Us 3D / Among Us VR mod menu / hacks, this menu is safe and open sourced, created by Shadoww.py on Discord or Jolyne in game.

 # This menu was created and is maintained by Jolyne (@Shadoww.py on Discord)